UbuntuKylin/pi/doc/manual-build.md

 mount --make-rslave ukfs/dev;
 ```

+[installation documentation for gentoo]: https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Base

 ### Copy APT data sources file

 `apt` will retrieve the repository data from the url that specified in `sources.list`.
-You can copy [data/etc/apt/sources.list](https://github.com/ukui/pi/blob/master/data/etc/apt/sources.list) to `ukfs/etc/apt/sources.list`.
+You can copy [data/etc/apt/sources.list] to `ukfs/etc/apt/sources.list`.

 Now, you can `chroot` to the `ukfs/`, and modify the `bash` prompt.